Sarah Palin Wants to Move to DC | Washingtonian (DC)

 Unlike many of her rivals, Palin already has a national platform, which could buoy her in the race.
 But she does have one opponent with stratospheric name-ID: a burly, bearded man named “Santa Claus” (F.K.A.
 Thomas O’Connor), who is currently a city councilmember in the Alaskan town of North Pole.

 If Palin can overcome the strength of the Santa Claus brand, then she might be headed for Washington, a town she has previously derided as “one hot mess.”
 “It just seems so Orwellian around here,” she observed of DC in 2013.
-Nonetheless, Palin is soldiering on with her longtime dream: to become our disgruntled neighbor, a Mama Grizzly clawing through a company town whose main industry she hates.
+Nonetheless, Palin is soldiering on with her longtime dream: to become our disgruntled neighbor, a Mama Grizzly clawing through a company town whose industry she loves to hate.